tushortz/PackageControlPackages/README.md

 [Minify JS To Clipboard](https://packagecontrol.io/packages/Minify%20JS%20To%20Clipboard) - takes the current selected block of text, minifies it, and copies it to the clipboard. that&#x27;s it.

 [Minify on Save](https://packagecontrol.io/packages/Minify%20on%20Save) - Sublime plugin to minify .js and .css files when saved.
-Needs minifier plugin to works!
+Needs minifier plugin to work!

+[Minimal Tabs](https://packagecontrol.io/packages/Minimal%20Tabs) - WIP: A simple Sublime Text theme with straight minimal tabs instead of the slanted detailed ones.

 [MinimalFortran](https://packagecontrol.io/packages/MinimalFortran) - Minimal symbol and syntax matching for Fortran in Sublime Text

 [Miniscript](https://packagecontrol.io/packages/Miniscript) - Sublime package for the miniscript language

+[Minitest Buddy](https://packagecontrol.io/packages/Minitest%20Buddy) - A Minitest buddy for Sublime Text.

 [MinkExtension default feature step completions](https://packagecontrol.io/packages/MinkExtension%20default%20feature%20step%20completions) - No description provided

+[Mint Lang](https://packagecontrol.io/packages/Mint%20Lang) - A Sublime Text package for the Mint language

 [Minteresting](https://packagecontrol.io/packages/Minteresting) - A dark theme for Sublime Text 2/3